 To be fair, I can say that this book has a few misses here and there.
-However, I can’t totally say that I didn’t like the story because I did.
+However, I can’t entirely say that I didn’t like the story because I did.
 If I were to give this book a rating and 5 being the highest, I’d say I’d give it a 3.

 Note: Spoiler alert down low.
 Stop reading here if you wish to save the dits for yourselves 🙂

 Anyways, I was wrong!!
 Great lesson learned: Never judge a book by its book title and summary.
 That is what summaries are for and what reading-the-whole-book-before-you-conclude saying is for anyways!
-Haha good job with that Jenny.
+Haha, good job with that Jenny.

 I love, I love, I love Lara Jean’s family.
 She is the middle child of 3 girls.
-Margot, is the eldest and is a year older than her, and Kitty is the youngest and is 7 years younger than her.
+Margot is the eldest and is a year older than her, and Kitty is the youngest and is 7 years younger than her.
 They are half American-Korean.
 Their mother, Eve Song, is Korean and died 6 years ago when Lara was only 10.
 Since then, their father, Doctor Covey, was a single parent to 3 girls.
 Being left with 3 kids, let alone all girls and 2 of which are about to hit puberty at that time, was kind of a brainer job for Dr. Covey — plus he has to juggle his time between home and work.
-But needless to say, he did an exceptionally great job raising fine young girls afterall.
+But needless to say, he did an exceptionally great job raising beautiful young girls after all.
 Gladly, being the eldest, Margot stepped up to the plate and took charged of their household to help out their father.

-It has been a major plus for me that even when their mother had died long after the story took place, their father still kept their Korean side alive.
+It has been a significant plus for me that even when their mother had died long after the story took place, their father still kept their Korean side alive.
 He doesn’t want his daughters to lose that touch in them.
 He was also portrayed as a cool dad — which I completely adore.
 Even with his busy schedule at work, he still makes time for his daughters and bonds with them whenever chance deemed possible.
 Jenny did a great job establishing the ideal kind of family I may have been longing for.
-Also, the dynamics between the 3 sisters are undeniably relatable.
+Also, the dynamics between the three sisters are undeniably relatable.
 Jenny has also done an exceptional job in portraying each characters’ identities well.
-I am not talking about the 3 sisters alone, but the whole cast of this story.
+I am not talking about the three sisters alone, but the whole cast of this story.

 Anywho, it’s a great read.
 I recommend.
 There may be ups and downs in this story as much as any other books do but so far I enjoyed reading it.
 Hope you do much more than I did.